Keeping Children Safe in Education.

 The Designated Safeguarding Lead is Mrs Carolyn Andrews

-Deputy Designated Safeguarding Leads are Mrs Michelle McKay, Mr Jon Goulding and Mrs Sue Ribbons
+Deputy Designated Safeguarding Leads are Mrs Michelle McKay and Mr Jon Goulding

 It may be helpful to parents to know that the Local Authority requires schools to report any obvious or suspected case of child abuse – which includes non- accidental injury, severe physical neglect, emotional abuse and/or sexual abuse.
 When possible and if appropriate, the school will discuss any concerns with you before taking the concern further.